Motility Review Conference:

 Professional Development Conferences:

 Annual conference given by GI Section Faculty or visiting faculty devoted to instruction on methods to strengthen the trainee’s emphasis on professional growth and development.
 Topics will include: Curriculum vitae development, volunteering for professional and community service, time management, and managing personal affairs in a medical career.
 Every year a component of wellness will be incorporated into this retreat.
+After the professional development component of this conference, the fellows have a planned group event.

 Practice of Medicine Seminar: